Something of the night about him: Analysis

 "Something of the night" has been described by the philosopher Simon Kirchin as a thick concept, or one that both describes while simultaneously being emotionally loaded.
 The psychoanalyst Erik Erikson suggested that "when one politician says of another 'there is something of the night about him', it does not require great insight to suspect that the speaker is projecting an aspect of herself".
 In the context of the damage it may have done to Howard's campaign, it has also been considered an example of how figurative political phrasing can have intentional practical consequences.

-It also reflects a popular association between high politics and the dark arts, the former having a similar "secretive, obscure and almost occult character".
+It also reflects a popular association between high politics and the dark arts, with high politics having a similar "secretive, obscure and almost occult character".
 (Note: Other examples are the British press's repeated comparisons of Peter Mandelson with the Prince of Darkness, the popularisation of the song "Ding-Dong!
 The Witch Is Dead" following Thatcher's death in 2013, Clare Short's description of both Mandelson and Alastair Campbell as "people who live in the dark", and the comparison of Howard to Dracula, which saw the Daily Mirror run a photo mock up of him wearing an opera coat and fangs.)
 Safire argued that Widdecombe's phrase had become a soubriquet akin to Richard Nixon and used-car salesman, Jimmy Carter and malaise and Bill Clinton with Slick Willie.
 Safire also notes that the phrase has entered the lexicon, being reused in later and varied contexts, such as the Sunday Times suggesting that Mick Jagger "has still managed to keep something of the night about him" and The Guardian that a talk show host's voice had "more than something of the night about it".